December 31, 2025

 How much equity should I give up per round?

-How long does fundraising take?
+How long does the fundraising process actually take?

 Do I need a warm intro to get investor meetings?